 How To Continuously Improve Your Kanban Workflow

 The Kaizen culture of continuous improvement is one of the core elements of Kanban.
 Here are some explicit ways to pursue it.
-In addition, it is important to analyze your progress in time and compare data with previous periods.
+Also, it is important to analyze your progress in time and compare data with previous periods.
 There are useful analytical tools to help you monitor your performance and grow sustainably.

-- 1.Lower WIP Limits
+Lower WIP Limits

-Kanban prescribes incremental change and thus setting a drastically low WIP limits could be stressful for the team.
+Kanban prescribes incremental change, and thus setting drastically low WIP limits could be stressful for the team.
 It is better to start with choosing the current number of tasks in In Progress and be sure they are not exceeded.
-Then, with the use of the method, tasks would be moving faster towards completion and you will be able to reduce the WIP limits.
+Then, with the use of the method, tasks would be moving faster towards completion, and you will be able to reduce the WIP limits.

-- 2.Adjust Board Structure to the Changes in Your Process
+Adjust Board Structure to the Changes in Your Process

-- 3.Aim for Shorter Cycle Times
+Aim for Shorter Cycle Times